-● The FireKeepers Casino 400 will mark Harvick’s 41st career NASCAR Cup Series start at Michigan, tying him with Kurt Busch for the most among active drivers.
+● The FireKeepers Casino 400 will mark Harvick’s 42nd career NASCAR Cup Series start at Michigan, the most among active drivers.
 Since making his first start at the track on June 10, 2001, Harvick has scored five wins, 15 top-five and 21 top-10 finishes while leading 699 laps, all of which are series bests.
-Harvick’s five wins are two more than Busch, Larson and Logano, all of whom are tied with three wins apiece.
-Harvick’s 15 top-fives are five more than next best Martin Truex Jr. (10 top-fives).
-Harvick’s 21 top-10s are four more than next best Logano (17 top-10s), as are his 699 laps led, which is 109 more laps than Logano (590 laps led).
+Harvick’s five wins are two more than Kurt Busch, Kyle Larson and Joey Logano, all of whom are tied with three wins apiece.
+Harvick’s 15 top-fives are five more than next best Denny Hamlin and Martin Truex Jr. (10 top-fives apiece).
+Harvick’s 21 top-10s are four more than nearest pursuers Busch and Logano (17 top-10s each), as are his 699 laps led, which is 109 more laps than Logano (590 laps led).

 ● Harvick’s first NASCAR Cup Series win at Michigan came on Aug.
 15, 2010.
 Fifteen races passed before Harvick’s second win on Aug.
 12, 2018, but in that span he finished second six times, including a run of four straight runner-up finishes (2013-2014).